Overview of Bankruptcy

 May a married couple file jointly under chapter 13?

 A married couple may file a joint petition under Chapter 13 if both reside in, own property in, or do business in the United States, and if neither is a stockbroker or commodity broker, provided their total debts are within the required limits and at least one of them has regular income.
+A person may not join another person in a joint filing if the parties are not legally married.

 May a person who recently filed chapter 7 file under chapter 13?